5th Research Workshop "Changing social enterprises in changing territories: A multi-level perspective"

 We invite proposals for paper presentations focusing on findings of theoretical analyses, empirical quantitative and qualitative field research, and comparative analyses covering various EU countries.
 We welcome the submission of papers drawing on all fields of social science (sociology, economics, political science, law, geography, social anthropology, social work, pedagogy, etc.).
 Interdisciplinary perspectives are particularly welcome.

 Interested authors should submit a 250-300 word long abstract of their contribution that includes: author(s)’ full information (including country, gender and state whether they are early career investigators); contribution title; main research objective/question; methodological approach; (expected) results and contribution.
-All submissions will be made via email to the address email@example.com by April 12, 2021.
+All submissions will be made via email to the address firstname.lastname@example.org by April 26, 2021 (new date).

 A full paper template will be shared with selected authors when they are notified so they can submit their full contribution by June 1, 2021.